jjak0b/ansible_farm/docs/examples/example_02_VM_provisioning/index.md

 Note: Since the playbook has the `serial: 1` parameter set, then each VM will be processed on serial.
 If you want to process them on parallel then you need to remove that parameter.

+Hint: The playbook of this example is almost identical to the `playbooks/main.yaml` of this collection so you can directly replace the `main.yaml` playbook content of this example with ``` - import_playbook: jjak0b.deploy_farm.main ``` if you installed the collection or use a symbolic link.

 Let's focus on the provisioning lifecycle: all phases will execute in sequence.
 The init phase should include all tasks of dependencies and init tasks that will install anything on the guest system and since the downloads and setup of dependencies may require a lot of time and resources, then it's often helful if it may cache that content and skip directly to the init phase.
-For such reason the `guest_provision` role will restore the image to the safest available snapshot:
+For such reason the `guest_provision` role will restore the image to the safest available snapshot

 1. if an "init" snapshot is available then will restore it first;
 2. otherwise if a "clean" snapshot is available then will restore it;